TheOrangeCake/42-Exam-Rank-3/README.md

 ## nqueens
 ----------
 This code passed the exam.
 However the exam doesn't require print out the total number of solutions, so adjust the code accordingly.
+Function atoi() is allowed so don't need to code ft_atoi().
 The logic: Using an array, the size of the array represent the column, the value of each cell represent the row.
            So something like [1, 3 , 0, 2] mean: (format queen(x, y)
               - first queen is at columm 0, row 1 : queen(1, 0).